WebMonitor.fyi logoWebMonitor.fyi

 Review monitoring across platforms

 Amazon reviews, Trustpilot, Google Business — each platform has its own response window.
-Real-time alerts mean responses happen within the window, not days later.
+Alerts within your check interval mean responses happen inside the window, not days later.

 A product launch with a Klaviyo email blast at 9am can pull traffic that exposes any weak point in the checkout funnel.
-One-minute uptime checks during launch windows catch issues fast.
+30-minute content checks (Pro) on the landing and checkout pages catch error banners and broken renders during the launch window.

 Recommended monitoring for this industry